Linko-3D/Simple-Online-Multiplayer-Networking-Dedicated-Authoritative-Server/README.md

 * Export a Linux build of your game.
 In the **Resources** tab, set the **Export mode** to **Export as dedicated server**.
 Export it and check **Export With Debug** in order to obtain a `.sh` file.
 This is the file the cloud server will run.
 Use a simple name such as **server** and save your project in a folder called **server**.

 Open the console.
-Go to the folder where you saved your key, for example (use right click to paste):
+Go to the folder where you saved your key, for example (use right click to paste in the console):

 ```bash
 cd "C:\Users\USERNAME\Desktop\security"